 Why Do Dogs Howl?

-Dogs howl when they are stimulated by high pitched sounds like sirens and loud music, or to respond to other dogs’ howling.
-When they howl they acknowledge that they hear the sound and want to join in on the action.
+Dogs howl when they are stimulated by high-pitched sounds like sirens and loud music or respond to other dogs’ howling.
+When they howl, they acknowledge that they hear the sound and want to join in on the action.

 Though it may sound eerie at first, it is normal for a dog to howl in the middle of the night while being sound asleep, the same way some of us talk during our sleep.